Niranjan24491/HTML5-Standards/content/tags/progress.md

 +++
+date = "2016-10-01T00:45:05+05:30"
+next = "/tags/ruby"
+prev = "/tags/pre"
+title = "progress"
+toc = true
+weight = 5

++++

 When building web sites and web applications, we often need to provide essential feedback to a user informing them of the progress of their request or task, be it uploading a file, playing a video, or importing data.

 HTML5 makes life easier for us by defining an element whose sole purpose is just that: the <b>progress</b> element.

 Progress element can have two attributes:
 <ol>